Introduction to Skill IQ

 You'll get a skill level of Novice, Proficient Emerging, Proficient Average, Proficient Above Average, or Expert, depending on your Skill IQ results.

-Questions are added regularly to our assessments from a large network of expert practitioners so that Iris is relevant and constantly evolving.
-The difficulty of the questions changes based on right or wrong answers given by all individuals who've taken a particular assessment.
+The difficulty of the questions in a Skill IQ assessment changes based on right or wrong answers given by all individuals who've taken a particular assessment.
 The tests are short and comprehensive because they're based on modern test theories, Bayesian statistics, and machine learning to model skills and find questions that match those skills.

 Skill paths are structured into beginner, intermediate and advanced categories.
 Skill IQ provides a skill rating of 0–300, which falls into one of five levels: Novice, Proficient Emerging, Proficient Average, Proficient Above Average, and Expert.